fabferri/docker-101/docker-starting.md

 # Remove containers stopped more than 24 hours ago
 docker container prune --filter "until=24h"

-# Remove all unused images
+# Remove all unused images.
+Removes ONLY images
 docker image prune

+# Remove ALL unused images (including tagged ones not used by containers)
+docker image prune -a

 # Remove all unused volumes
 docker volume prune